 Hamidon, a giant single cell monster that is the largest Giant Monster in the game and leader of the Devouring Earth faction, may count.
 Though it is implied that he was once a person that became what he is through a combination of science and magic, there are some people that will swear (rightly so) that he is a god.
 (He was actually referred to as 'a dark god' in a press release, though the writer later admitted they didn't check the facts.)
 It's recognised in the fluff as arguably the greatest threat to all other life on Earth in a world filled with superbeings, gods, demons, and aliens and is known in-game as the most powerful enemy yet, who you should only try to tackle in 50-character raids.
 The Praetorian version of Hamidon is even more powerful, having taken over most of the surface of the Earth.

-Copy Kitty has the True Final Boss, Exgal.
+The Bonus Boss, Exgal.
 Its name cannot be displayed except as bizarre characters, and its life bar is messed up and never goes down.
 Instead, Boki has to destroy its three puppets.
 Each time she does so, she can absorb one of their similarly unnameable but extremely powerful abilities.
-Exgal only goes down when Boki combines all three abilities and does... um... well, seeminglyly summons Azathoth.
+Exgal only goes down when Boki combines all three abilities and... um... well, seemingly summons Azathoth.
 Whatever actually happened, it was something that crashes the entire training simulation and wasn't even supposed to be possible.
 Afterward, if you try to view Exgal's data in the enemy list, it corrupts the interface and makes everything unreadable.
 This was apparently a watered-down version of something Boki will have to fight if she ever completes her training.